swatidantu/robocomp-blog-web/gsoc/2022/posts/swati_dantu/2-Implementation.md

 ## Further Developments

-The controller could be tested on further cha
+The controller could be tested on further challenging environments to test the performance.
+The rate on convergence could be improved, so that the overall tracking performance could be observed at faster speeds.

 https://user-images.githubusercontent.com/41301235/189522425-c288c63e-7b75-4829-bb23-6bdaadf2b82e.mp4

-llenging environments to test the performance.
-The rate on convergence could be improved, so that the overall tracking performance could be observed at faster speeds.